meta-llama/prompt-ops/README.md

 ## Key Features

-- **Multiple Optimization Strategies**: Choose from template-based or dataset-driven approaches
+- **YAML Configuration**: Define your entire optimization pipeline in a single YAML file
 - **Standardized Dataset Adapters**: Easily work with different dataset formats using built-in or custom adapters
 - **Customizable Metrics**: Evaluate prompt performance with configurable metrics
-- **YAML Configuration**: Define your entire optimization pipeline in a single YAML file
 - **CLI Interface**: Run optimizations directly from the command line
-- **Llama-Specific Optimizations**: Apply best practices for Llama models automatically

 ## Documentation and Examples